Version 1.3 - Last Updated: 27 Feb 2026

 This list will remain under review and may be amended.

-To be eligible for funding, modules must be:
+To be designated for funding, modules must be:

 - at least 30 credits, or a bundle of modules from the same ‘parent course’ equalling at least 30 credits